mongodb/specifications/source/find_getmore_killcursors_commands.rst

 Tailable cursors
 ^^^^^^^^^^^^^^^^

-By default most cursors are non-tailable, for example, a ``find`` that exhausts when all results for the filter have been satisfied.
+By default, most cursors are non-tailable.
+For example, a typical ``find`` cursor is exhausted when all results for the filter have been returned.
 MongoDB also supports creating cursors that "tail" or follow the target namespace for new data.
+This is done via the `find` command's `tailable` option.
-Querying capped collections and change streams are some examples of tailable cursor use cases.
+Querying a capped collection is one use case for a tailable cursor.
-A tailable cursor can receive ``getMore`` responses with an empty ``nextBatch`` array, this does not indicate that the cursor has been exhausted.
+A tailable cursor can receive ``getMore`` responses with an empty ``nextBatch`` array, which does not indicate that the cursor has been exhausted.

-In addition to considering a find cursor tailable, an ``awaitData`` flag MAY be sent on the initial command.
+Additionally, tailable cursors may "await data" from the server, which means that the server will wait to respond to the client's ``getMore`` command until new data is available or some period of time has elapsed, whichever comes first.
-This will request that the server wait to respond to the client's ``getMore`` command until new data is available.
+A tailable ``find`` cursor can be configured using the ``awaitData`` option.
 The amount of time the server will wait for new data is based on the ``maxTimeMS`` field of the ``getMore`` (or server default if unspecified).
 If the time does expire an empty batch will be returned.
 A ``maxTimeMS`` field cannot be sent if the cursor was not configured with ``awaitData=true``.